 APL does not have any employees at senior governance position.
-Messrs Jean Michel Pitot and Deenesh Seedoyal who are employed by Attitude Hospitality Management Ltd ('AHML') as Group Chief Executive Officer and Group Chief Financial Officer respectively sit on the Board of APL as Executive Directors.
-A Service Agreement between APL and AHML, with effective date July 01, 2021, on a cost basis will be ratified by the Board.
+Messrs Jean Michel Pitot and Deenesh Seedoyal who are employed by Attitude Hospitality Management Ltd ('AHML') as Group Chief Executive Officer and Group Chief Financial Officer respectively sit on the Board of APL as Executive Directors in line with the Service Agreement between APL and AHML.

-Principle 2: The structure of the Board and its Committees
+Principle 2: The structure of the board and its committees